Submissions and Policies

 Peer Review Process

-- Initial Screening: Two or more ebr editors assess the suitability of a submission.
+- Editorial Peer Review: Two or more ebr editors assess the suitability of a submission.

-- Double-blind Peer Review: One or two referees, typically an editorial board member and a previous contributor, provide short evaluative reports with specific publication recommendations.
+- Double-blind Peer Review: External reviewers provide a detailed evaluative report with specific publication recommendations.

 - Feedback: Positive reports include comments for the authors, initiating intellectual conversation.
 Substantial responses may appear as ripostes or standalone essays.
 Reviewers recommend publication, revision, or rejection, usually within 300-500 words.
-Reviews are typically completed within a month or two.
+Please allow 3 months for the processing of the submission.

 Publication Process